arya18mak/Geofencing-using-IoT/README.md

 - **Two-stage ML** — The classifier gives a fast pass/fail boundary check, while the regressor provides finer location detail for the map display.
 - **IFTTT for alerting** — Keeps the notification layer simple and configurable without building a custom messaging backend.

----

-## 📄 License

-This project does not currently specify a license.
-Please contact the repository owner before using or adapting this code in production.